canonical/real-time-ubuntu-docs/docs/how-to/enable-real-time-ubuntu.rst

          Using the Pro client to install it on these platforms will make the system unusable.

    .. group-tab:: Raspberry Pi
-      For Raspberry Pi 4 or 5:
+      For Raspberry Pi 4 and 5:

       .. code-block:: shell